-PowerBat technology uses an ultra-lightweight credit card sized sensor sticker (PowerSticker) that can be easily placed on the back of the bat to get real time feedback on batting performance, including data on bat speed, impact location, twist, launch angle, and power.
-The PowerBat technology brings a new dimension to the way batting performance can be analyzed by broadcasters, professionals, amateurs, and coaches.
+PowerBat technology (Cricket Bat Sensor) uses an ultra-lightweight compact sensor sticker (PowerSticker) that can be easily placed on the back of the bat to get real time feedback on batting performance, including data on bat speed, ball impact location on the bat, twist observed on the bat, swing angles, and power.
+The PowerBat technology brings a new dimension to the way batting performance can be analysed by broadcasters, professionals, amateurs, and coaches.

-The PowerSticker is designed to capture precise & detailed information pertaining to the shots played by a cricket player.
-The PowerSticker has multiple sensors which capture shot data, which is then transmitted to an app using Bluetooth, and sent to the cloud for later retrieval by the user.
+The PowerBat sticker is designed to capture precise & detailed information pertaining to the shots played by a cricket player.
+It has multiple sensors which capture shot data, which is then transmitted to an app using Bluetooth, and sent to the cloud for later retrieval by the user.

 What are the metrics currently in use?